Dr. M.M. Chengappa

 Dr. M.M.
-Chengappa, Manhattan, Kansas, has been selected as the recipient of the 2019 E.R.
+Chengappa, Manhattan, Kansas, was selected as the recipient of the 2019 E.R.
 Frank Award by the Kansas State University College of Veterinary Medicine and its Veterinary Medical Alumni Association.
-Dr. Chengappa is being recognized for his 32 years at K-State with 18 years serving as head of the Department of Diagnostic Medicine/Pathobiology and as a university distinguished professor.
+Dr. Chengappa was being recognized for his 32 years at K-State with 18 years serving as head of the Department of Diagnostic Medicine/Pathobiology and as a university distinguished professor.

-This award is presented during the Alumni Awards Brunch at the Alumni Reunion Weekend held June 1.
+This award was presented during the Alumni Awards Brunch at the Alumni Reunion Weekend held June 1, 2019.
 The E.R.
 Frank Award is presented to a faculty member who displays meritorious service to the college as well as the same professional essence of Dr. Frank, a longtime faculty member in equine surgery and a K-State alumnus.
 Nominees must have at least a 15-year relationship with the college, possess a noteworthy record of service and display an unassuming and unpretentious manner throughout their careers.

 “I am honored and humbled for being selected to receive this prestigious E.R.
 Frank Award for Meritorious Service to the college and the profession,” Dr. Chengappa said.
 “It is truly a privilege to belong to this College and the profession, as we have numerous opportunities to contribute to not only the profession, but also to society in general.
 I always believed in what you do for others is more important than what you do for yourself.
 This profession has given me that opportunity and I am eternally indebted to the college for making that opportunity possible.”